Wwade90/Wifi-tracker/README.md

 ### Wifey

-Wifey keeps tabs on all of your WIFI connections.
+Wifey keeps tabs on all of your WIFI networks.

 ### Installation